 Inisheer Island and Kevin

 Kevin is a man of about sixty, with white, unruly hair poking out from underneath a woolen knit cap.
-His face is sanguine, angular, and weatherbeaten, he is tall, and his build is one that usually comes only after decades of hard, physical work.
+His face is sanguine, angular, and weatherbeaten, he is tall, and his archetypal build is one that usually comes not from the gym but is the result of decades of hard, physical work.
 As we approached on the small ferry, several landmarks on the island came into view, most prominently a shipwreck, midway point on its eastern shore.
 Not knowing what to expect once we landed, I immediately launched into figuring out just how long it would take to walk from the harbor to the wreck, which looked to be about a mile or so over an unfamiliar, rocky shoreline.
-Waiting for us at the dock, in the driver’s seat of his rig perfectly designed for its purpose, Kevin presented to us a better idea, and so after a brief introduction and Inisheer history lesson, we were off.
+Waiting for us at the dock, in the driver’s seat of his rig perfectly designed for its purpose, Kevin presented to us a better idea, and so after a brief introduction and Inisheer history presentation, we were off.

 Kevin and most of the other 260 year-round residents of Inisheer now subsist primarily on tourism.
 In addition to the ferries, there are small planes that run to the island, received by a tiny regional airport, and we spotted at least one hostel and a bed-and-breakfast in our walk about the neighborhood.
 Artisans sell their wares here and there, a bar well-known for its fine local music is nearby, and a small fishing industry still exists, keeping the island’s history and traditions alive.
-Given the stories we’d heard about the antediluvian way of life he once knew, one easy to romanticize from a distance, somewhat tone-deafly I asked Kevin if he missed the old days on Inisheer, expecting an ambiguous response.
+Given the stories we’d heard about the antediluvian way of life he once knew — one easy to romanticize from a distance — somewhat tone-deaf, I asked Kevin if he missed the old days on Inisheer, expecting an ambiguous response.
 Instead, he said affably, “Not at all.”

 After the ferry dropped us back in Doolin, we made for our lodging for the night, not more than a few minutes’ drive from the pier.
 Pulling into the gravel parking area, we knew instantly which shelter was ours, as it looked just as advertised on the website: the most yurtish yurt on the lot.
 If you don’t know exactly what a yurt is, the first definition I came upon describes it pretty well: a tent-like dwelling of the Mongol and Turkic peoples of Asia, consisting of a cylindrical wall of poles in a lattice arrangement with a conical roof of poles, both covered by felt or skins.
 In this case the covering was canvas.

 Having not yet even ventured past our table and farther into the heart of the pub, and wanting to see the source of the music, I walked over to the next room.
 Situated on old, plush sofas and easy chairs arranged in a circle, five men and a woman were playing traditional Irish instruments.
 Some folks were seated next to the musicians, sharing the same furniture and intimate amphitheater, while others stood behind them, forming a larger circle of their own.
-I honestly can’t remember if there was a lit fireplace in the room or not, but from some source a soft orange-yellow light reached nearly to the edge of the long bar at the opposite end of the communal space, busy with cheerful, chattering customers.
-Standing on the seam connecting the two rooms, waiting for my Guinness near the end of the long bar, I looked over and saw Jamie, Cath, and Emer were happily engaged in a conversation, while through the front entrance I could see that the sun had finally dropped and and another group was coming in from the outside chill.
+I honestly can’t remember if there was a lit fireplace in the room or not, but from some source a soft orange-yellow light reached nearly to the edge of the long bar at the opposite end of the communal space, which dimly illuminated a conference of cheerful, chattering customers.
+Standing on the seam connecting the two rooms, waiting for my Guinness near the end of the long bar, I looked over and saw Jamie, Cath, and Emer were engaged in a lively conversation, while through the front door I could see the sun had finally dropped and another group was coming in from the outside chill.